devangrajarora/Notes/ML/Intro to ML.md

 4. Generative AI

 ### Supervised Learning
+* Predictive models
 * The model is provided with a large amount of data with correct answers
 * Models learns to associate elements with data to correct answers.
 With these correlations and patterns, the model predicts answers of future problems
 * Examples
 	* Similar to a student studying old exam papers with answers to prepare for new questions.
   * Looking are previous quarter returns to predict next quarter returns
+* Common use cases
+  1. Regression: Predicting numerical values based on historical data across multiple applicable factors
+ 	2. Classification: Categorizing inputs into one or more categories
+  	* Binary or Multiclass classification
+  	* Examples: Spam detection, classifying if an image is of a man/woman

 ## References
 1. https://developers.google.com/machine-learning/intro-to-ml